Findingfirebane/DriverDepotApplication/README.md

 1. Open http://localhost:8080/v1/submitInquiry
 2. Vehicle is pre-filled and locked (simulates clicking Enquire on a listing)
 3. Fill in name, email, and optional message
-4. Click Submit Inquiry — green success banner confirms submission
+4. Click Submit Inquiry â€” green success banner confirms submission
 5. Open http://localhost:8080/v1/notifications
 6. New inquiry appears at the top of the table
-7. Click Delete on any row to remove it — page reloads with updated table
+7. Click Delete on any row to remove it â€” page reloads with updated table

 ### Note for Teammates